Premium domain name: Their value and why they cost so much.

 In most cases, the websites above offer premium domain names to be purchased or sold using the following options: make an offer, buy it now price, or lease now offer.

-Premium domain names help your business unlock greater customer growth and revenue
+Premium domain names unlock greater customer growth and revenue

-Premium domain names that have been registered years ago are undoubtedly some of the finest domain names available out there on the market.
+Premium domain names that have been registered years ago are undoubtedly some of the finest domain names available.

-Premium domain names are popular names and have more marketing potential in terms of generating greater customer growth and revenue.
+Premium domain names possess the ultimate marketing potential in terms of generating greater customer growth, revenue, and credibility.

 So either your business owns this premium domain, or your competition does.